 After 1009 days of preparation and the Prime Minister’s explicit promise that today was the day the UK stepped away out of its European Union membership after 40 years… We’re still there.
 As you may expect, I’m pretty pleased about that, but not so much I can’t dig into the monumental occasion of one of the greatest damp squibs in this country’s history.

 Last Saturday, an estimated million took to the London streets to state their case for a people’s vote, bolstered by a petition to Revoke Article 50 that’s approaching a tantalizing 6 million signatures as I write.
-Today, the bedraggled Leave means Leave march arrived in London after hiking down from Sunderland in the middle of the month. they were met by thousands of Brexit campaigners, from broad factions who gathered in Parliament Square on the day they should have been celebrating the fruition of their narrow victory.
+Today, the bedraggled Leave means Leave march arrived in London, having started hiking down from Sunderland in the middle of the month.
+They were met by thousands of Brexit campaigners, from broad factions who gathered in Parliament Square on the day they should have been celebrating the fruition of their narrow victory.
 It was promised…

 Few dates have been mentioned as much as 29th March over the past couple of years.
 Christmas has a rival.
 But, no matter what happens in the future, as Parliament is still undecided, or perhaps as abruptly as 12th April (the date set by Europe for Britain’s departure, deal or not), today it’s enshrined by MPs certainly knowing beyond anything else that they certainly don’t want to back Theresa May’s weak deal at the third time of asking.
 As such, today will always be remembered as the day that nothing happened.